alfredprah/alfredprah.github.io2/_posts/2020-03-13-coverage-probability.md

 In this blog post, we explore a concept known as the “Coverage Probability”.
-Coverage probability is an important operating characteristic of methods for constructing interval estimates, particularly confidence intervals.
+Coverage probability is an important operating characteristic for constructing the interval estimates of statistical methods, particularly Confidence Intervals.
 To explore this concept, I will perform a simulation to calculate the coverage probability of the 95% confidence interval of the median when computed from through the Maximum Likelihood Estimation, MLE.